UCSBCarpentry/2022-08-16-ucsb-machlearn-r/index.md

 {% if page.latitude and page.longitude and online == "false" %}
 <p id="where">
   <strong>Where:</strong>
-  This workshop will support in-person and remote, online attendance.
-If you register as a remote attendeee, the instructors will provide you with the information you will need to connect to this meeting.
-If you register as an in-person attendeee, the workshop will take place at Davidson Library, UCEN Rd, Santa Barbara, CA.
+  This workshop will only support in-person attendance and will take place at Davidson Library, UCEN Rd, Santa Barbara, CA.

   We acknowledge that this University system was founded upon exclusions and erasures of many Indigenous peoples, including those on whose lands UCSB is located: the villages and unceded lands of the <a href= "https://native-land.ca/maps/territories/chumash/">Chumash people</a>.
 You may read more on <a href= "https://www.csusm.edu/cicsc/land.pdf">Land Acknowlegment</a>
 </p>